navikt/kafka-adminrest/README.md

 1. Ktor using Netty provides the REST interfaces
 2. Kafka AdminClient API v.1.0.1 for kafka interaction
 3. Unboundid LDAP API v.4.0.6 for LDAPS interaction
+4. Swagger documentation automatically generated for each endpoint

 ## Testing